jweissman/orsino/playtesting.md

 [ ] Template overlay for dungeon types (could express '30% undead' outside of deem template...)
 [ ] Magic weapons/armor (ie unify equipment w/ armor/weapons)
 [ ] Offer to equip wearables if you find them in loot (give wearables/consumables in room treasure -- may need some tracking for 'unworn wearables'... -- don't think we give them out yet but a lot of the loot items are _suggestive_ of wearables or magic weapons/armor)
-[ ] Reduce consumable treasure-drop rate (90% is way too high!!) and maybe try to govern the tier of loot found (should not find scrolls of apocalypse/powerful wands everywhere!)
 [ ] Animals should not have _blur_ spell
 [ ] Treasure that is just coins should just be gp (we could give platinum/copper/silver for variety but fine if not!!)
 [ ] Should your own summoned creatures be able to flee?? (presumably henchmen can flee if morale drops too low but we don't have henches proper yet)
-[ ] Maybe only mages can use wands/scrolls??
 ---
 [ ] Would be nice to see literal HP for your party (ie not just approximate bar)
 ---